cookieguru/twobus-phone/Readme.md

 Demo
 ----
-A live demo is running at `(312) 250-2BUS` until my server goes down or I run out of credit in my Twilio Account.
+A live demo is running at `(312) 250-2BUS` until Sunday, July 20, 2014.
+It will be canceled after that due to lack of usage.

 Requirements and Compatibility
 ------------------------------